Outside and Secondary Employment and Professional Activities for Staff

 Outside Professional Activities for Full-time Administrators

-Outside professional activities are activities related to the administrator’s position at the University and that are administered or sponsored by persons, entities or governmental agencies other than the University.
-Outside activities are encouraged by the University where such activities give the administrator experience and knowledge valuable to professional growth and development and do not conflict with the administrator’s obligations to the University.
-These activities may help the administrator to make worthy contributions to the University or the community.
+Outside professional activities are activities related to the executive or administrator’s position at the University and that are administered or sponsored by persons, entities or governmental agencies other than the University.
+Outside activities are encouraged by the University where such activities give the executive or administrator experience and knowledge valuable to professional growth and development and do not conflict with the employee’s obligations to the University.
+These activities may help the employee to make worthy contributions to the University or the community.
 Examples of acceptable “outside professional activities” include:

 1. Practicing a profession on a part-time basis;